Public health priority: High.

 Most outbreaks occur during the summer wet season when vector numbers increase; however, in recent years outbreaks have continued throughout the autumn and winter months.

-If the exotic Ae. albopictus is thought to be the vector, outdoor ULV and harbourage/barrier sprays using residual pyrethroids are effective.
-Larvae should be controlled as for Ae. aegypti.
+Ae. albopictus is thought to be the vector, outdoor ULV and harbourage/barrier sprays using residual pyrethroids are effective.
+Larvae should be controlled as for

 Both confirmed and probable cases should be reported to the local Public Health Unit.
 All notified cases should be entered onto the notifiable diseases database within one working day of confirmation.
 For all cases the Place of Acquisition field should be completed in accordance with the national data dictionary.